department-of-veterans-affairs/veteran-facing-services-tools/packages/formation/README.md

 # :no_entry: DEPRECATED

-The Formation package is no longer supported.
+The Formation library is no longer supported or maintained.
 Please use [@department-of-veterans-affairs/css-library](https://www.npmjs.com/package/@department-of-veterans-affairs/css-library) or contact the VA Design System team for more info.

 ---